The Mackle Company, Inc.

 Avanti Products, a division of The Mackle Company, Inc.

-The combination proved very successful.
+The combination proved very successful!

 Product lines include Compact Refrigerators, Apartment Sized Refrigerators, Beer Coolers, Wine Coolers, Freezers, Ice Makers, Electric and Gas Ranges, Microwave Ovens, Small Electric Ovens, Washers and Dryers and Water Dispensers.